memsql/SingleStoreNETConnector/docs/content/tutorials/connect-ssh.md

 Note that these examples dispose `sshClient`, which shuts down the forwarded port.
 In practice, you will want to keep the `SshClient` and forwarded port alive for the lifetime of your application.

-### If MySQL and SSH Server are the same
+### If SingleStore and SSH Server are the same

-If the MySQL Server and SSH Server are running on the same computer, use the following C# code:
+If the SingleStore Server and SSH Server are running on the same computer, use the following C# code:

 ```csharp
 var server = "your db & ssh server";